9705Published on August 10, 2020

 - Hospitals: Covid-19 patients are being treated at more than 60 hospitals in Dhaka and hospitals outside Dhaka.
 Flu corners, as in separate outer wards and emergency, have been set in hospitals outside Dhaka.
 Hospitals treating COVID-19 patients are getting extra ventilators and ICUs.
 There are currently 500 ventilators in government hospitals.
 Works are ongoing to install 700 more ventilators in these hospitals.
 Equipment for installing 350 more are being imported.

 - Tele and Digital Health: The Government is operating several major telephone hotlines to offer health advice to people.
 4,206 volunteer doctors are connected in this service to provide free health advice to citizens.
-Till date, more than 14.1 million persons have received health advice and Covid-19 primary screening over these hotlines since 8 March 2020.
+Till date, more than 16 million people have received health advice and Covid-19 primary screening over these hotlines since 8 March 2020.
 The government is also using digital technology to help. www.corona.gov.bd is the dedicated website in this regard.
 The government has also started using big data and artificial intelligence through mobile phone data to identify hot zones for giving special attention.

 Economic and Social Justice Measures